FrancisNgigi05/e-commerce-app/README.md

 Day 12 → Create Admin Product List page.
 Show all products. => Done

-Day 13 → Add “Add Product” form (POST /products).
+Day 13 → Add “Add Product” form (POST /products). => All that is left is testing if the form for adding a new product works and styling the form => Almost done

 Day 14 → Add “Edit Product” form (PATCH /products/:id).